Mixed-Use Trip Generation Model

 The following resources give more information on development and testing of the method and San Diego's use of the tool:

-- Traffic Generated by Mixed-Use Developments – A Six-Region Study Using Consistent Built Environmental Measures, Exit Ewing et al., ASCE Journal of Urban Planning and Development, 2010.
+- Traffic Generated by Mixed-Use Developments – A Six-Region Study Using Consistent Built Environmental Measures, Ewing et al., ASCE Journal of Urban Planning and Development, 2011.
 This peer-reviewed article describes the analytic basis for the models, database development, and reports on validation tests.
 (Fee or subscription required.)

 The following resources describe the standard trip generation methods and other recent efforts to better understand the impacts of mixed-use developments and related smart growth strategies:

-- Trip Generation: Other Resources, Exit Institute of Transportation Engineers.
-Compilation of links to ongoing and completed studies of trip generation at mixed-use and other developments.
+- Trip and Parking Generation Technical Resources, Institute of Transportation Engineers.
+Links to trip generation publications and other resources.

 3. Why Transit-Oriented Development and Why Now?
-Exit Reconnecting America and the Center for Transit-Oriented Development.
+Reconnecting America and the Center for Transit-Oriented Development.
 2007.

 4. Burchell, Robert, et al. Sprawl Costs: Economic Impacts of Unchecked Development.
 Island Press.
 2005.